 5. Get Designing

 For any start-up clothing business, this is the key stage, there is nothing like seeing your sketched design come to life on a CAD image and tech pack giving the manufacturer all the crucial technical information to make the item.
 If you cannot do this yourself on illustrator then an expert design team can assist.
 Try setting up a range plan and looking at the collection as a whole.
 Does it go well together?
 Are there enough signature pieces?
+Get this right, and you are well on your way to start a clothing line.

 6. Create your brand